openresty/lua-nginx-module/README.markdown

  ngx.req.set_uri_args({ a = 3, b = "hello world" })
 ```

+In the former case, this method will throw out a Lua exception if `args` contain '\r' or '\n' or '\0'.
-where in the latter case, this method will escape argument keys and values according to the URI escaping rule.
+In the latter case, this method will escape argument keys and values according to the URI escaping rule.

 Multi-value arguments are also supported: